FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 With express, this is no longer required, because this transformation happens automatically.

-It's worth noting, that [JSON](https://en.wikipedia.org/wiki/JSON) is a string, and not a JavaScript object like the value assigned to _notes_.
+It's worth noting that [JSON](https://en.wikipedia.org/wiki/JSON) is a string, and not a JavaScript object like the value assigned to _notes_.

 The experiment shown below illustrates this point: